-In addition, the Company is a party to numerous other claims and lawsuits with respect to various matters.
+The Company is a party to numerous claims and lawsuits with respect to various matters.
 The ultimate resolution of any such legal matter could result in outcomes that may be materially different from amounts the Company has accrued for such matters.
 The Company believes it has recorded adequate reserves for these matters.

-19. Segment Information
+18. Segment Information